OpenIDC/mod_sts/README.md

 This module supports a number of different protocols for interfacing with a Security Token Service:
 - WS-Trust, see: [https://en.wikipedia.org/wiki/WS-Trust](https://en.wikipedia.org/wiki/WS-Trust)
 - OAuth 2.0 Token Exchange, see: [https://www.ietf.org/id/draft-ietf-oauth-token-exchange](https://www.ietf.org/id/draft-ietf-oauth-token-exchange)
-- OAuth 2.0 Resource Owner Password Credentials flow where the access token is presented in the `password` parameter, which is a workaround to communicate with servers that don't support any of the two options above
+- OAuth 2.0 Resource Owner Password Credentials (ROPC) grant which is a workaround for communicating with servers that don't support any of the two options above but can be configured/programmed to validate a token presented in the `password` parameter of the ROPC grant and return an access token.

 ## Configuration
 For an exhaustive description of all configuration options, see the file `sts.conf`